Code4Rice/blog/content/about.md

 mathjax: false
 ---

-This is the blog of Code4Rcie Team
+This is the blog of Code4Rcie Team.